freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 800.1

-Use `find` again to make sure those two got moved.
+Use `find` again to list the whole file tree and make sure those two got moved.

 #### HINTS